pjtunstall/mad/framework-plan.md

 ## 1. Overview

 I suggest we just framework the game itself, rather than the intro.

-First, identify all event listeners that might affect the DOM, all DOM elements and variables that refer to them, and all lines in `main.js` that affect those elements.
+First, catalogue all DOM stuff: all DOM elements and variables that refer to them, plus all event handlers (and functions called by event handlers, directly or indirectly) that change the DOM.

-## 2. Event listeners
+## 2. Event handlers

-Socket listeners take the form `socket.on`.
-Here they all are:
+These include handlers for the following event types:

+- socket (i.e. signals received from the server)
+- `keydown`
+- `keyup`
+- `animationend`

+Socket handlers are callbacks passed to the `socket.on` method.
+Here are all the names of the socket events for the game itself (as opposed to the intro).

 - lose remote control
 - life up